fshowalter/movielog/reviews/the-one-i-love-2014.md

 The next we see, they're lying in bed giggling.
 Sophie gets up and offers to make breakfast, asking if Ethan wants bacon.

 The film name-drops _The Twilight Zone_ but the first two acts are more reminiscent of David Lynch's work.
-Like Lynch's _Lost Highway (1997)_ and _Mulholland Dr. (1999)_, _The One I Love_ explores the subject of identity through a strange, inexplicable event.
+Like Lynch's <span data-imdb-id="tt0116922">_Lost Highway_</span> and <span data-imdb-id="tt0166924">_Mulholland Drive_</span>, _The One I Love_ explores the subject of identity through a strange, inexplicable event.
 But the difference is that in Lynch's films, the character's motivations are never explicitly verbalized.
 If you define them, the rest of the story must serve them.
 When it doesn’t, you have plot holes.

 And boy does _The One I Love_ have a lot of them.
 The whole film doesn't make any sense, really.
 What was the point of imprisoning couples there?
 Why transform the previous couples into doppelgängers of the next ones?
 Why can they only leave after the other two have broken up?
 Why did their therapist send them in the first place?